 Expectations of Preceptors

 Preceptors serve as role models in the education of pharmacy students.
-As a preceptor, you qualify to participate in the experiential education program by meeting and adhering to standards set by the University of New England College of Pharmacy Advisory Committee.
-The College is responsible for orienting you prior to your assuming your responsibilities.
+As a preceptor, you qualify to participate in the experiential education program by meeting and adhering to standards set by the University of New England School of Pharmacy Advisory Committee.
+The School is responsible for orienting you prior to your assuming your responsibilities.

 Benefits of Serving as a Preceptor